Cecilia (Simon & Garfunkel song): Reception

-The record was reviewed in the 7 March 1970 issue of Record World.
-It was a Four-Star pick with the reviewer calling it a lovely version of the Paul Simon song and that it had a good sound.

-The record had a positive review in the 7 March issue of Billboard The reviewer called it "potent debut material for the smooth blended group", and that the song should be established in the charts quickly.
+The record was given a four-star rating in Record World magazine, with the reviewer describing it as "a lovely version of the Paul Simon song" with "a good sound."
+Billboard called it "potent debut material for the smooth blended group ... that should be established in the charts quickly."
+Cash Box described the record as "Standout teen material done in a tempting performance".

-It was reviewed in the Choice Programming section of the 14 March 1970 issue of Cash Box.
-The reviewer noted that the record was brought out for Top 40 play and referred to it as "Standout teen material done in a tempting performance.

-Airplay
+Local music charts

-It was reported in the 20 June 1970 issue of RPM Weekly that the Sweet Henry and Simon & Garfunkel versions were both at no. 1 in Winnipeg.

-The single peaked at no. 1 in Kingston and no. 22 in Hamilton, Ontario.
+In June 1970 the Sweet Henry and Simon & Garfunkel versions shared the No. 1 position in Winnipeg.
+The single peaked at No. 1 in Kingston and No. 22 in Hamilton, Ontario.
 It also charted in Wilkes-Barre, Pennsylvania, San Jose, California, and Cypress Gardens and Jacksonville, Florida.
+For the week of 21 March, the single reached No. 7 in the Record World One Stop chart for Dearborn, Michigan.